 Luckily, sales per category is one metric that requires very little calculation.
 It just involves tracking product sales and totaling those numbers based on whatever categories you choose.
 If you are using any POS system, sales per category are automatically calculated for you.
 Sales per category is typically a retail data point that POS systems display on the homepage of the dashboard.

-Unfortunately, if you are not using a POS system, the ability to track sales per category really comes down to what tools you are using.
+Unfortunately, if you are not using a POS system, the ability to track sales per category really comes down to what tools you are using to organize your inventory.
 If you are using a separate inventory management software, you could track estimated category sales with inventory counts.
 If you are using a cash register, ideally that has product category buttons.
 There are also some retailers that track category sales with spreadsheets that they update at the end of each day, although this is probably the most labor-intensive method.

 Using Category Data to Increase Retail Sales